afhill/hillrunning/content/posts/2012-04-29-cherry-creek-sneak-10-miler-race-report.md

 Overall: 1:10:06 Official

-Honestly, I know 1:10 is a decent time, especially since I didn&#8217;t run at all on Wed and Thurs this week due to injury.
-But I&#8217;m starting to see a pattern I don&#8217;t like in these races: aim for 6:51.
+Honestly, I know 1:10 is a decent time, especially since I didn't run at all on Wed and Thurs this week due to injury.
+But I'm starting to see a pattern I don't like in these races: aim for 6:51.
 Do a few miles at 6:45, then die and just try to hold on.

-I don&#8217;t know if it&#8217;s partially nutrition.
-I&#8217;ve cut out glutenous bread over the past few weeks, maybe I AM bonking because of that.
-Because I feel like I SHOULD be able to sustain the paces I&#8217;m going out at.
+I don't know if it's partially nutrition.
+I've cut out glutenous bread over the past few weeks, maybe I AM bonking because of that.
+Because I feel like I SHOULD be able to sustain the paces I'm going out at.
 I do think that I am going to try to do some more sustained tempo work at around a 6:55mm and just see how comfortable I can make that.
 Or, the past few weeks my crossfit workouts have included squats or deadlifts and maybe my legs just could use more recovery?
-I just know that I&#8217;m not really content with my running right now and I want to fix it and get back to loving my sport.
+I just know that I'm not really content with my running right now and I want to fix it and get back to loving my sport.

 Apart from that, the day was great!
 I met with Courtney and Luke before the race, and we also hung out for a bit after.
-Then I went to Pura Vida and rolled out on their foam rollers, and eventually headed over to Heather Alvaredo&#8217;s house for a post-sneak party.
+Then I went to Pura Vida and rolled out on their foam rollers, and eventually headed over to Heather Alvaredo's house for a post-sneak party.
 They had some masseuses there who worked my hips over something great!
 (My hips were fine during the event, but they can always use work).
 It was fun to chat with some other runners as well.
-I was reflecting on how many runners I&#8217;ve gotten to know here in town (this was the third of three runner parties I was invited to by different groups this weekend).
-It&#8217;s pretty amazing to know so many (crazy?) like-minded people!
+I was reflecting on how many runners I've gotten to know here in town (this was the third of three runner parties I was invited to by different groups this weekend).
+It's pretty amazing to know so many (crazy?) like-minded people!

 Oh and P.S. if anyone tries to tell you this course is flat, they lie: